jb753/turbigen/doc/tutorial.rst

 Tutorial
 ========

 This tutorial walks through writing a new mean-line class in order to design a compressor.
+Running actual CFD is out of scope for now.

 We first need to install :program:`turbigen`, which can be achieved on Linux or macOS with something like these shell commands: